RTippin/messenger/docs/Configuration.md

 #### SET THIS BEFORE MIGRATING

-- All of our tables that have relations to one of your `MessengerProvider` models will use `morphTo` relation columns.
+- All the tables that have relations to one of your `MessengerProvider` models will use `morphTo` relation columns.
 If your providers use UUIDs (char 36) as their primary keys, then set this to true.
 - Please note that if you use multiple providers, they all must have matching primary key types (int / char / etc.).
 - This also determines the primary key type on our `Bot` model and its related columns.